07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 If there isn’t a moral compass in a person with power – which can only come in a fixed way from their spiritual convictions (believing there is a God), what is there to stop a person taking a bribe behind a closed door?

-Power progressively becomes corrupted in all human systems – only unless there is an opposite force (like the Christian faith) fueling selflessness and self-sacrifice as the foundational values of the leader!
+Power progressively becomes corrupted in all human systems – only unless there is an opposite force (like the Christian faith) fuelling selflessness and self-sacrifice as the foundational values of the leader!

 > Pre-European spiritualities?

 If you go far enough back in history, my ancestors in the Shetland Islands, Ireland, Liverpool and Switzerland were all pagan-god-worshipping feudal (fighting) tribalists.
-To make a point, there is nothing hugely unique in pre-European Māori society that isn’t in the ancestry of us all somewhere!
+To make a point, there is nothing hugely unique in the violence, superstitions and warring of pre-European Māori society that isn’t in the ancestry of us all somewhere!

 The point is simple.
 Culture isn’t static or unchanging as if it should be considered sacred and preserved with no changes… …and not all cultural practices are good!